plausible/docs/docs/integration-guides.md

 ## First party connection (proxy)

-You can run Plasible as a first party connection from your domain name.
+You can run Plausible as a first party connection from your domain name.
 [Learn more here](/proxy/introduction.md).

 ## Flatpak